celtic426/blog/_posts/2018-10-22-chrome-extensions.md

 tags: [Google Chrome, extensions, productivity tools]
 ---

-You cover the well-known extensions, and then get to the good stuff.
+Let's cover the well-known extensions, and then get to the good stuff.
 Hopefully you will find one or two new ones that makes your life better.

 ## The Basics

-If you work with APIs, you probably already have JSON Formatter, to make JSON into a readbale format.
+If you work with APIs, you probably already have <a href="https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en" target="_blank">JSON Formatter</a> to make JSON into a readbale format.

-If you work with React, you probably already have React Developer Tools.
+If you work with React, you probably already have <a href="https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en" target="_blank">React Developer Tools</a>.

-If you work with HTML and CSS, you probably already know about font identifiers and CSS color pickers.
+If you work with HTML and CSS, you probably already know about <a href="https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm?hl=en" target="_blank">WhatFont</a> and <a href="https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en" target="_blank">ColorZilla</a> (or equivalents).

-## Hidden Gems
+## The Good Stuff

 #### Right Click Opens Link New Tab Correct Order